 When the engine isn’t running as intended, fuel efficiency decreases.
 As the engine has to work harder, your car will burn through more fuel.

 The average tune up cost isn’t too much.
-When you consider the benefits to the fuel economy, you can make money back at the pump.
+When you consider the benefits of fuel economy, you can make money back at the pump.

 3. Trouble Stopping Vehicle